HamishPayne/CODE-WORDS/Classroom/Week-08/readme.md

 ```

 ## MAJOR PROJECT
+This week I started to build the sketch for my main project.
+Following a Coding Train tutorial I was able to incorperate the imcrophone input.
+I was able to make the mic input effect the colour of the text so that it appeared to dissapear when you made noise.
+It was good to figure out how the mic input worked but I will need to keep working on this to figure out how to actually make the text appear and dissapear and not just change the colour of it.

 -List ideas
   -One of the ideas from my text is the way that physical bodies become disruptive in the digital space, so I wanted to try and represent this through using audio as the only form of interaction.
 -Photo of sketch book.